durhamhale/laravel-campaignmonitor/README.md

 **_IMPORTANT:_** Please note all of the library names are plural except general.

 All the functions in the API are covered.
-You can find details on them all on the [Campaign Monitor API](http://www.campaignmonitor.com/api) website or but browsing the following files:
+You can find details on them all on the [Campaign Monitor API](http://www.campaignmonitor.com/api) website or by browsing the following files:

 ```php
 vendor/csrest_campaigns.php